 These five phones are our top picks fighting it out to be the best phone under Rs.
 10,000, but apart from these, there are a few other phones that you can consider.
 Looking at older phones, the Micromax Canvas 6 Pro is not a bad choice - it comes with a good amount of RAM, but the battery life and camera are a letdown, and the phone also heats up, so it didn't make the main list.

 Two sub-Rs.
 10,000 phones we haven't reviewed yet, but liked during quick impressions are the Lyf F1s, the Moto C Plus, which launched in December, and May respectively.
 Both phones have good overall specifications, and the Moto C Plus in particular has really great pricing.
-The Nokia 3 is another decent addition that looks good on paper, but we can't recommend it because we haven't reviewed it, yet.

 These are our latest picks for phones under Rs.
 10,000 - if you think we've missed a good pick that others should know about, let us know via the comments.